 In 2001, EPA listed the Lower Duwamish Waterway south of downtown Seattle as a Superfund site.
-More than 140 Potentially Responsible Parties ("PRPs") have been notified by EPA that they may have liability for cleanup actions in the Lower Duwamish Waterway.
+More than 140 Potentially Responsible Parties ("PRPs") have been notified by EPA that they may have liability for clean-up actions in the Lower Duwamish Waterway.
 The County, Seattle, the Port of Seattle, and the Boeing Company (the "Respondents"), four of the larger PRPs, signed an Administrative Settlement Agreement Order on Consent ("AOC") with EPA and Ecology to perform a remedial investigation and feasibility study along the Lower Duwamish Waterway.

 Under the AOC, the Respondents were responsible for conducting and paying for studies known as the Duwamish Remedial Investigation, Feasibility Study, and Engineering and Cost Analyses.
 These studies have been completed, and EPA issued the draft Proposed Clean-Up Plan in February 2013.
-In November 2014, EPA issued a Record of Decision delineating the full extent of cleanup actions and the total liability of all PRPs.
+In November 2014, EPA issued a Record of Decision delineating the full extent of clean-up actions and the total liability of all PRPs.
 The final clean-up is estimated to cost approximately \$395 million (2011 dollars).
 The scheduled 17-year duration comprises seven years of active clean-up and ten years of monitoring.

 The Record of Decision does not specify the allocation of these total costs to the individual PRPs.
-The County entered into a liability allocation agreement with 30 other parties to specify a process for determining shares of the past and future cleanup costs.
+The County entered into a liability allocation agreement with 30 other parties to specify a process for determining shares of the past and future clean-up costs.
 This process is expected to determine each individual PRP's share of the total clean-up cost, including the County's, by 2018.
+The County and the other three respondents signed amendments to the AOC to conduct predesign studies needed before clean-up design can begin in order to keep work going until the allocation is completed.
 Further information regarding existing and potential environmental remediation liabilities is contained in Appendix C-King County Water Quality Enterprise Fund 2014 Audited Financial Statements-Note 7.